 Most Quotable Quote: "Just when you master the geometry of one world, it slips away, and suddenly again, you're swarmed by strange shapes and impossible angles."

-Looking for more authors that explore black racial identity?
-Try Roxanne Gay, Alice Walker, Hilton Als, Richard Wright, Audre Lorde, Cornel West, and Chimamanda Ngozi Adichie.
+If you're looking for more authors and black history books that explore racial identity, try reading the work of Roxanne Gay, Alice Walker, Hilton Als, Richard Wright, Audre Lorde, Cornel West, and Chimamanda Ngozi Adichie.

 This story was originally published on February 20, 2017, and has since been updated.